systemquack/csc-212-s16-code-examples/labs/Lab7/readme.md

 ### Overview

 You will implement part of a binary search tree.
 The header file `bst.h` is in the repository, along with `bst.cpp` most of them are complete.
-Note that the files have the same public functions as the List class, except there is a different `print` function.  `print_range` will take two strings as parameters, and print out the words in your tree lexically between those words.
+Note that the files have the same public functions as the List class (from Lab 6), except there is a different `print` function.  `print_range` will take two strings as parameters, and print out the words in your tree lexically between those words.
 An explanation and the pseudo-code can be found on page 101 of your book.
 The code is included here for you:

 ```
 Algorithm RangeQuery(key1, key2, v):